com-480-data-visualization/datavis-project-2022-hmc/Milestone/Milestone2.md

 We have two main ideas that we would like to implement for our wine dataset.
 The first idea focuses on visualizing the dataset on a world map, looking at the origin of each wine present in the dataset.
 For the second part, we would like to create an interface to filter the dataset and choose a wine depending on its characteristics.

 ## Website structure
 We would like to have a nice introduction page, showing some images and giving a few definitions about some terms linked to the wine domain.
-We would like to also give a few informations about the production line a a wine.
+We would like to also give a few informations about the production line of the wine.
 The reader will be able to learn a few things before diving into the rest of the website.\
 **Related lectures:** Designing vis, Text\
-**Tools:**
+**Tools:** Boostrap (design)

 ## World map visualization
 We aim at creating a nice and interactive way to visualize our dataset on a map.
 On the initial world map, every country is represented in a color depending on the number of wine they produce and that are present in our dataset.
 The user is then able to click on a continent to zoom in.
 Clicking a second time makes it possible to zoom in on a country.